Updated June 2021.

 No system is foolproof, but there are steps you can take to better protect your content.

-Copyright and protecting your content
+Copyright and protecting your content with WordPress plugins

 One of my favorites for searching down copies — and a fun one at that — is TinEye.
 Taking a Google photo of Michael Jackson as an example, I did a search for similar images.
 The results were thousands of the same photo plus those "most changed."
 This isn't surprising for a celebrity photo, but if you're concerned your images are being reproduced without your permission, it's a fast and amazing engine.